elaraproject/elara-handbook/book/specifics/lagrange-hamiltonian-mech.md

 $$

+This is one of the most fundamental and profound equations of physics.
 We will derive this differential equation in the following section - if this section is too math-heavy, feel free to skip this section.

+## The Euler-Lagrange equation

 To begin our derivation, we first go back to single-variable calculus, where we are often told to find the stationary points - such as the maxima or minima - of a function.
 Both maxima and minima are called **stationary points** - points where the derivative of a function is zero.
 But what exactly defines a stationary point?
 Let's take a step back first.
 We know that the derivative is defined as the limit as $\epsilon \to 0$ of: